SorcererChiragsingh/Project-Bean-Brew-Coffee-/README.md

  - Improve mobile responsiveness
  - Analytics and tracking

+ ## Report Issues
+- You can report issues on this project using Github issue.
+- You can read more about this from [Github Docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)

 ## License

 - This project is licensed under the MIT License - see the [LICENSE](https://github.com/SorcererChiragsingh/Project-Bean-Brew-Coffee-?tab=MIT-1-ov-file) file for details.